Bachelor of Early Learning Program Development (Honours)

 - A Police Check for Vulnerable Sector Screening (VSS).
 Police Checks must be clear of any unpardoned criminal offences.
 An unclear criminal record may result in the inability to participate in field placement/clinical which will jeopardize progress in the program.
 Acceptance for placement is at the discretion of the agency; some agencies may request students to provide a VSS completed within six months of placement start date.
 Students with criminal records are advised to meet with the program chair for academic counselling to determine program suitability.

-Prior to your first placement, you must sign a Declaration of Understanding of WSIB Coverage related to Unpaid Clinical Placements indicating you understand that WSIB coverage will be provided through the Ministry of Training, Colleges, and Universities while you are on training placements.
+Prior to your first placement, you must sign a Declaration of Understanding of WSIB Coverage related to Unpaid Clinical Placements indicating you understand that WSIB coverage will be provided through the Ministry of Advanced Education and Skills Development while you are on training placements.
 This Declaration will be placed in your student file.
 It is your responsibility to ensure that the Declaration of Understanding for WSIB Coverage is signed and returned or you will not be allowed to attend your field experience.

 Concerns regarding Student Safety or the Safety and Care/Service for Clients